Framing the Possibility Space for Technosignature Searches: Conclusion

 \section{Conclusion}

 It is impossible to know which of the four strategies---Explore, Expand, Evolve, or Exist---is likely to find technosignatures.
+Individual preferences for any of these strategies reveal underlying assumptions about an individual's prior odds, which correspond to different assumptions about the Fermi paradox.

-One approach is to develop theoretical models to choose between competing strategies, which may be useful in situations when resources are limited.
-Another approach is to pursue all strategies simultaneously, as technology and resources permit, which would include low-cost commensal observations, dedicated searches when possible, and creative thinking about new technosignatures as time permits.
+Relying on one's own subjective prior odds to guide the search for technosignatures may or may not be the best strategy.
+Another approach could be to develop theoretical models to choose between competing strategies, which may be useful in situations when resources are limited.
+Yet another approach is to pursue all strategies simultaneously, as technology and resources permit, which would include low-cost commensal observations, dedicated searches when possible, and creative thinking about new technosignatures as time permits.
 Indeed, this describes how the technosignature community has advanced, and continually revisiting our core assumptions about what is accessible and what is recognizable may help us to eventually find the object of our search.
 If all one is able to do (or is paid to do) is search under the light, then we should nevertheless keep looking.